 Further the evaluation is extended by the automatic determination of the coefficients of Tait model.
 Tait model divides a pVT diagram in the areas of solid and melt.
 The model equation used are similar to the ones of injection molding software tools and therefore the coefficients can directly be used in injection molding software like „C-Mould“ or „Mold Flow“.

 The pVT Option for GÖTTFERT capillary rheometers described here has similar functionality and accuracy regarding pVT measurement as pVT Dilatometer not reached so far from any other producer of capillary rheometers.
+But the option offers for a similar price additionally the full functionality of a capillary rheometer!

 Improvements in overview: